 We now turn to Germany.
 Both the timing of the first and the second systemic crises (2001 Q1 till 2003 Q4 and 2007 Q2 till 2013 Q2 respectively) are different from the ones in France and in the UK.
-The algorithm learns on the systemic crisis 2001Q1- 2003 Q4.
-As described in Duca et al. (2017), that crisis was due to exposure concentration, excessive credit growth and leverage (financial and non financial) and excessive risk taking.
+There is less time for the algorithm to learn from the first crisis.
+We therefore expect a worse performance than for France and the UK.
+As described in Lo Duca et al. (2017), the 2001Q1-2003 Q4 crisis was due to exposure concentration, excessive credit growth and leverage (financial and non financial) and excessive risk taking.
 The cyclical downturn, following a domestic credit boom and the implosion of the tech bubble, put significant stress on the German financial sector which had low profitability.
-Some of the largest institutions, had to adjust their balance sheets and to tighten their lending standards with negative feedbacks effects.
+Some of the largest institutions had to adjust their balance sheets and to tighten their lending standards with negative feedbacks effects.
 The second systemic crisis 2007 Q2 till 2013 Q2 is predicted out-of-sample.
 During the years preceding the Lehman Brothers bankruptcy, some German financial institutions became strongly interconnected in international markets and involved in the build-up of systemic risks.
 The drying up of market and funding liquidity was a key destabilising factor in the crisis.
 In addition to securitizations, some banks in Germany had important exposures to commercial real estate and the shipping industry.
 High leverage increased the risk of pro-cyclical fire sales and of a credit crunch.
 In the later stage of the crisis exposures to stressed euro area sovereigns and banking systems affected the financial sector in Germany.
 We present results for out-of-sample prediction for 2000Q3 to 2019Q3.
-Unlike France, there are no residual events during that out-of-sample forecast period but a longer
+Unlike France, there are no residual events during that out-of-sample forecast period but a longer systemic crisis and less time between the batch sample and the out-of-sample systemic crises.